 Easy Access: Trading on the major stock exchanges, mutual funds can be bought and sold with relative ease, making them highly liquid investments.
 And, when it comes to certain types of assets, like foreign equities or exotic commodities, mutual funds are often the most feasible way – in fact, sometimes the only way – for individual investors to participate.

 Professional Management: Most private, non-institutional money managers deal only with high net worth individuals – people with six figures (at least) to invest.
 But mutual funds are run by managers, who spend their days researching securities and devising investment strategies.
 So these funds provide a low-cost way for individual investors to experience (and hopefully benefit from) professional money management.

 Style: Investors have the freedom to research and select from managers with a variety of styles.
-Mutual fund managers focuses on value investing, growth investing, developed markets, emerging markets, income or macroeconomic investing, among many other styles.
+Mutual fund managers focus on value investing, growth investing, developed markets, emerging markets, income, or macroeconomic investing, among many other styles.
 One manager may also oversee funds that employ several different styles.

 7 commandments every Mutual Fund Investors should know

 Know your Expense Ratio

 While investing in a mutual fund is definitely not a humongous task, it is important to take note of critical aspects like the expense ratio of the fund before you choose to park your hard-earned money with fund houses.
 Since the expense ratio is a charge deducted from assets, it is implied that the higher the expense ratio, the higher the charge on your investments.
 Also longer the investment period, the higher is the impact of the expense ratio on investor’s returns.